Frequently asked questions (FAQs) about Best Friends Animal Society

 Save Them All is Best Friends’ call to action.
 We believe that together with you, we can end the killing of homeless pets in America’s shelters by 2025.

 Absolutely.
 When Best Friends was founded in 1984, some 17 million animals died every year in our nation’s shelters.
-Today, that number is down to about 1.5 million.
+Today, that number is down to around 625,000.
 We believe that by working together, we can reduce that number to zero.

 For more than 35 years, Best Friends has been working to end the killing by running innovative grassroots programs, supporting spay/neuter and trap-neuter-return (TNR) programs, promoting shelter adoptions, fighting puppy mills and breed-discriminatory laws, educating the public about animal issues, holding major adoption events, and conducting both large- and small-scale animal rescues.